-The VC-fueled anti-brand that could upend luxury fashion
+This VC-funded anti-brand already has a 100K-person wait list

 Instead, Cai and his team locate what they believe are they best factories in the world and connect them directly to customers through the Italic marketplace.
 Italic has its own inspection process, rather than just relying on third-party inspectors, and the company sends its own employees to learn about the the factory’s treatment of workers, environmental certifications, and quality.
 Cai says that Italic has turned down the vast majority of the more than 200 factories they have visited this year.

 On the back end, the company created a software system that helps manufacturers track their inventory and sales through the Italic platform in real time.
 This is important, because these factories have often never sold directly to customers before.
 On the website, Italic curates a selection of products to sell, photographs them, and puts them on the Italic website for members to purchase.
-The company takes a small commission from the factory, but it makes most of its revenue from the $150 annual membership fee that customers pay.
+The company takes a commission from the factory which will fund its operations.

 Cai, who is in his twenties, is a Thiel Fellow, which means that he received a $100,000 scholarship from Peter Thiel’s foundation to drop out of school and pursue a big idea.
 He describes Italic as an “e-commerce moonshot” because it could disrupt the way that consumers engage with brands.
 That is, Italic could chip away at luxury fashion houses, allowing customers to go directly to the source of their products.
 He’s spent several years tinkering with this business idea and building out a team of executives who have worked at brands like Calvin Klein, Patagonia, Snap, and Wayfair.
 He’s also generated $13 million in funding from institutional investors like Comcast Ventures, Global Founders Capital, and individual investors such as the founders of Away luggage.